Kitchen-Kreations/listparse/README.md

-# listparse
+# list-parse
-Parses through wordlists to refine them
+Parse through a wordlist and get only the entries you want.
+Useful for limiting wordlists for brute-force attacks when password policy is known

+## Quick Start